-Common Law vs. Statutory Law—What’s the Difference?
+28 Sep Common Law vs. Statutory Law—What’s the Difference?

 Common law is also known as case law, which entails all the documented collections of previous case precedent.
-So if you’ve ever heard a lawyer argue in court that a ruling has precedent or does not have precedent according to such-and-such a case, they are making their argument based upon common law.
+So if you’ve ever heard a lawyer argue in court that a ruling has precedent or does not have precedent according to a specific case, then they are making their argument based upon common law.

 However, statutes are subject to being overturned or changed if a later legislative body finds them unconstitutional.
-And some statutes are actually set to expire every few years and require renewal if the law is still needed.
+Some statutes are even set to expire every few years.
+If the law is still needed, then it can be renewed after the expiration.
 In this way, statutory law is flexible in order for the law to remain relevant and reasonable to the people it was designed to protect or regulate.

 A Criminal Defense Attorney in Phoenix You Can Trust

 Todd Coolidge, a criminal defense attorney in Phoenix, is well-versed in the differences between common law and statutory law.
 At Coolidge Law Firm, we know how to research case law to find precedent on behalf of our clients.
 If you’re in need of a criminal law specialist to handle your case, then look no further: schedule your consultation today!